Overview of Lower Division Courses

 Students who are not prepared to begin with 103 may take 100, a rigorous precalculus/prestatistics refresher offered only in the fall semester and intended for students whose highest math SAT score is below 650.

-Prospective economics majors can minimally fulfill their mathematical prerequisites with (100)-103-175.
+Prospective economics majors can (minimally) fulfill their mathematical prerequisites with (100)-103-175.
 175 covers selected topics from 201, with biology and economics applications in mind.
-Prospective math-track economics/finance majors will need the standard sequence 103-104-201-202 instead of 175.
+Students who wish to take ECO312, pursue graduate studies in economics or finance, or pursue a finance certificate are strongly advised to take 201-202 instead of 175.

 Prospective mathematics majors must take at least one course introducing formal mathematical argument and rigorous proofs.
 The recommended freshman sequence for prospective majors is 215-217.
 Prospective majors who already have substantial experience with university-level proof-based analysis courses may consider the accelerated sequence 216-218 instead.
 Other possible sequences for prospective majors include 214-204-203 and 203-204-215, although the latter two are relatively rare.
 Note that 203 and 204 can be taken in either order.